 Sam Moor is the senior instructor for Sussex Tai Chi.
 He started training in martial arts as a teenager.
 Seeking a more integrative and intelligent way to train he started learning Tai Chi at the age of 20.
-For the last nineteen years Sam has focused the majority of his time upon training in the original Chen style of Tai Chi.
+For the last twenty years Sam has focused the majority of his time upon training in the original Chen style of Tai Chi.
 He has also trained thoroughly in the related arts of Qigong (Chi gung) and Yiquan (mind-boxing).

 Sam has studied Tai Chi extensively in China making numerous trips over the years to Beijing, Zhengzhou & Chenjiagou (Chen Village) for intensive training.
 Sam's mentors are Chen Xiao Wang, Chen Bing and Karel and Eva Koskuba.
 In 2013 Sam was honoured for Chen Bing to become president of Sussex Tai Chi.